Akiiki/zapchain/README.md

 - Make changes
 - Submit a pull request
 - Currently accepting contributions to README.md ONLY.
 No other code will be accepted until the software stack is determined.
+- To suggest a stack, update README.md and submit a PR, explaining why you like that particular stack and why it is suited to ZapChain.
+We can discuss in PR comments.

 Questions/comments?  email adam@